Mobile Menu

 Not Your Average Family Vacation

-While the Cariboo offers a wide array of experiences, even the new year may leave one or two out of reach – BC Parks opened reservations for paddling the the Bowron Lake Canoe Circuit Dec.
+While there are a wide array of Cariboo experiences to be had, even the new year may leave one or two out of reach – BC Parks opened reservations for paddling the Bowron Lake Canoe Circuit Dec.
 1, for example.
 But by and large, January is the ideal time to explore everything from a trip to one of Canada’s top rodeos to opportunities to get away from it all in B.C.’s pristine back country.

 What might that vacation look like?
 Here are a few ideas – jumping off points that invite you to dream, discover and plan as much or as little of your Cariboo holiday as you like…